rails/rails/actioncable/README.md

 end
 ```

-For every instance of your server you create and for every worker your server spawns, you will also have a new instance of Action Cable, but the use of Redis keeps messages synced across connections.
+For every instance of your server you create and for every worker, your server spawns, you will also have a new instance of Action Cable, but the use of Redis keeps messages synced across connections.

 ### Notes

 Beware that currently, the cable server will _not_ auto-reload any changes in the framework.
 As we've discussed, long-running cable connections mean long-running objects.
 We don't yet have a way of reloading the classes of those objects in a safe manner.
-So when you change your channels, or the model your channels use, you must restart the cable server.
+So when you change your channels or the model your channels use, you must restart the cable server.

 We'll get all this abstracted properly when the framework is integrated into Rails.